 If you’re anxious about your appointment, dental clinics might offer you the option of being sedated.
-This option will mean that your procedure takes a little longer, as you’ll need time to come round safely afterward.
+This option will mean that your procedure takes a little longer, as you’ll need time to wake safely afterward.

-Congratulations!
-Once you’ve had all of your implants, the last stage is the healing process.
+Once your dental implants are in place, your mouth will need to heal.
 Again, the length of time this takes will depend on how many implants you’ve had fitted.

 Immediately after the procedure, you’ll naturally be a little sore.
 However, this discomfort will quickly improve.